 The Cruiser has softer and bigger wheels to provide more stability and comfort as it cruises through the streets and breezes over stones, pebbles, and rough terrain.

-These boards are designed to get you from A to Z and are not built for performing tricks.
+These skateboards are designed to get you from A to Z and are not built for performing tricks.

 The Mini-Cruiser Skateboard